crate/cratedb-guide/docs/ingest/telemetry/index.md

 CrateDB works well for storing massive amounts of telemetry data, such as metrics and logs.

-CrateDB can serve as an alternative to tools like rrdtool, Graphite, InfluxDB, Prometheus, Mimir, or Thanos, while adding long‑term storage, standard database interfaces, SQL, and horizontal scalability.
+CrateDB can serve as an alternative to time-series databases and metric stores like RRD, Whisper (Graphite), InfluxDB, Prometheus, Mimir, Thanos, or VictoriaMetrics, while adding long‑term storage, standard database interfaces, SQL, and horizontal scalability.

 CrateDB integrates with metrics collection agents, brokers, and stores.
 This documentation section lists applications and daemons which can